COLT: Enhancing Video Large Language Models with Continual Tool Usage: Appendix

 \subsection{Experimental Results}

 In Sec.~\ref{sec:4_2}, we employ an additional CLIP-initialized encoder ${f}_{\boldsymbol{\beta}}$ to extract query feature $\mathbf{H}_{\mathbf{q}}$.
 Then in Eq.~\eqref{eq:promptSelect}, the appropriate tool prompt is selected based on the cosine similarity with $\mathbf{H}_{\mathbf{q}}$.
 Here we conduct the ablation study which directly uses the encoded LLM features $\mathbf{H}_{\mathbf{w}}$ for similarity computation.
 The comparison results in Table \ref{tab:ablateQuery} demonstrate that the introduced CLIP feature $\mathbf{H}_{\mathbf{q}}$ leads to better performance.
-This might be due to the fact that LLM features are more compatible with auto-regressive language modeling, whereas CLIP features are better suited for retrieval-oriented applications.
+In addition, we further analyze how tool-use training and the codebook mechanism affect general video understanding beyond tool-centric benchmarks.
+As reported in Table~\ref{tab:ablate_vqa_codebook}, removing VideoToolBench data results in performance close to standard video-VQA models, while discarding the codebook causes substantial degradation across all benchmarks.
+These results suggest that the codebook plays a critical role in preserving and reusing tool-related knowledge, enabling COLT to transfer tool-use behaviors to standard VQA tasks rather than merely memorizing tool traces.